-Anaphylaxis (also known as anaphylactic shock or reaction) is an acute severe systemic hypersensitivity reaction, commonly presenting with urticaria/angioedema, hypotension and bronchial hyperreactivity.
+Anaphylaxis (also known as anaphylactic shock or reaction) is an acute severe systemic type I hypersensitivity reaction, commonly presenting with urticaria/angioedema, hypotension and bronchial hyperreactivity.
 It may be fatal.

 Anaphylactoid reactions result from non-immune system mediated mechanisms.
 However they are clinically indistinguishable from anaphylactic reactions with similar risks of multiorgan failure and death.
-From a patient perspective anaphylactoid and anaphylactic reactions are managed identically 5.
+In practical terms the distinction between anaphylactic and anaphylactoid reactions is academic as clinically they are managed identically 5.

 The published epidemiological data from the USA, UK and Australia, demonstrates an incidence rate of anaphylaxis of 7 to 50 cases per 100,000 per annum.
 The number of deaths is estimated to be up to 3 per 1,000,000 per year.